suchipi/yavascript/meta/generated-docs/strings.md

 # bgCyan (function)

-Wrap a string with the ANSI control characters that will make it have a cyan background.
+Wraps a string with the ANSI control characters that will make it have a cyan background when printed.

 ```ts
 declare function bgCyan(input: string | number | Path): string;